 America’s Thanksgiving Parade is still one of the nation’s largest.
-For 2012, its theme is An 86 Year Tradition.
+For 2013, its theme is Downtown Our Town.
 As always, the parade will feature papier-mâché heads, The Distinguished Clown Corps, floats, balloons and marching bands.

-- Where: The parade route runs along Woodward Avenue from Mack Avenue to Congress at Campus Martius.
-Grandstand seats are available from between $30 to $50 (depending on location and whether breakfast is included).
-The parade will be broadcast on WDIV-TV and WJR 760 AM in Detroit and syndicated nationally.
+Where: The parade route runs along Woodward Avenue from Kirby to Congress at Campus Martius.
+Grandstand seats are available from between $35 to $55 (depending on location and whether breakfast is included).
+The parade will be broadcast on WDIV-TV and WJR 760 AM from 9 to 10 AM.

-- Hob Nobble Gobble is an annual black-tie fundraiser.
-This year it will be held at Ford Field on Saturday, November 16th from 6:30 to 10:30 PM.
+Hob Nobble Gobble is an annual black-tie fundraiser.
+This year it will be held at Ford Field on Saturday, November 22nd.
 There will be a carnival midway, entertainment, food, and prizes.
-Special guests include John Cassidy (balloon magic), and the Master of Ceremonies is Paul W. Smith.
+The special guest is John Cassidy (balloon magic), and the Master of Ceremonies is Paul W. Smith.
 Tickets typcially run about $200 child / $350 adult.

-- The 30th Annual Turkey Trot takes place in the early hours of Thanksgiving Day and is Michigan’s largest 10K run.
-In addition to the 10K Turkey Trot and 5K Stuffing Strut that start at 7:30 AM and 8:30 AM respectively on Woodward Avenue near Congress, the Mashed Potato Mile starts at 7:30 AM in front of Cobo Center.
+- The 31st Annual Turkey Trot takes place in the early hours of Thanksgiving Day and is Michigan’s largest 10K run.
+In addition to the 10K Turkey Trot and 5K Stuffing Strut that start at 7:30 AM and 8:30 AM respectively on Woodward Avenue near Congress, the Mashed Potato Mile starts at 7:30 AM on Yzerman Drive in front of Cobo Center.
 Many of the 10,000 participants who run the challenging city course through downtown Detroit do so in costume.
 The costume judging runs from 7 to 9 AM and takes place at a table in Cobo Atrium.
 The Award Ceremony will take place at 8:45 AM.
 In the past, costumes have ranged from super heroes to Christmas characters.

-- A Day in Paradeland allows kids and adults alike to see the papier-mâché heads and floats that participated in the 2012 America’s Thanksgiving Parade.
-Most years the event is held on the Saturday following Thanksgiving Day, November 24th, and features arts, crafts, entertainment and Santa.
+- A Day in Paradeland allows kids and adults alike to see the papier-mâché heads and floats that participated in the 2013 America’s Thanksgiving Parade.
+The event will be held on Saturday, November 30th from 10 AM to 5 PM and features arts, crafts, entertainment and Santa.
 Tickets are $6 at the door.